Dynatrace/dynatrace-configuration-as-code/README.md

 After downloading Monaco, unzip the package.
 Monaco runs as a single binary named monaco.

-Ensure that the terraform binary is available on your PATH.
+Ensure that the monaco binary is available on your PATH.
 This process will differ depending on your operating system.

 #### On Mac or Linux systems perform the following